usds/SME-QA-Website/toolkit/reviewing-resumes/resume-review-training-agenda.md

 ---

-`1:50 PM` Learn how to write justification statements and about prohibited practices.
-(20 minutes)
+`1:50 PM` Learn how to write justification statements and about prohibited practices (20 min)

 ---